odkr/para/README.rst

 Para should work on almost every Unix-like system.
 More precisely, it should work on every system that complies with POSIX.1-2008_, including the X/Open System Interface and Spawn extensions.
+It has been tested on Alpine Linux, Debian, Darwin, FreeBSD, NetBSD, and OpenBSD.

 Compiling Para requires:

 * A C compiler that supports C99_
-  (e.g., GCC_ ≥ v4.3 or Clang_ ≥ v1.0)
+  (e.g., GCC_ ≥ v4.3, Clang_ ≥ v1.0, or TinyCC_ ≥ v0.9)
 * An assembler and a linker
   (e.g., from `GNU Binutils`_ or a BSD system)
 * Make (`GNU Make`_ and BSD makes are known to work)